 When "MIDI Clock" (GLOBAL 2.1-1a) is Internal, changing the location will cause Song Position Pointer messages to be transmitted.
-If this parameter is set to External, Song Position Pointer messages from the specified source will change the location.
+If this parameter is set to External or Ext-USB and "RT" (GLOBAL 2.1-1a) is On (checked), Song Position Pointer messages from the specified source will change the location.